Multilevel Governance and Carbon Management – Learning from REDD+: An Enhanced Global Comparative Analysis (2013-2017)

 - Objective: To improve the design of multilevel institutions and processes to overcome economic and policy barriers to REDD implementation and other low carbon land use policies.

-Land use decisions are currently based on poor understanding of tradeoffs regarding carbon effects of different land uses at the landscape scale.
-The study uses scenarios and modelling analyze alternative futures (carbon outcomes) based on different land use policies, and presents a method for carbon monitoring at landscape scale.
+Land use decisions are often based on poor understanding of tradeoffs regarding carbon effects of different land uses at the landscape scale.
+The study used scenarios and modelling analyze alternative futures (carbon outcomes) based on different land use policies, and presented a method for carbon monitoring at landscape scale.

-Study sites will be selected from 3 countries: Peru, Tanzania and Indonesia.
-Landscapes are selected to coincide with lower level political jurisdictions to facilitate governance research and the relationship of policy to land use.
-Intensive research will involve fieldwork on both topics in 2 sites per country.
-In addition to CIFOR, the project collaborates with several local and national partners, and it will look for opportunities to cooperate with ICRAF.
+Study sites were selected from 5 countries: Indonesia, Mexico, Peru, Tanzania, and Vietnam.
+Landscapes were selected to coincide with lower level political jurisdictions to facilitate governance research and the relationship of policy to land use.
+Intensive research involved fieldwork on both topics in 2 sites per country.
+In addition to CIFOR, the project collaborated with several local and national partners, and it cooperated with ICRAF.